An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Lemay, some of which include LeMay, Lemay, Lemais, Lemaise, Lemmais, Lemmaise, Lemaises, Lemet, Lemez, Lemait, Lemaits, Dumay, Dumais, Dumez and many more.

-First found in Normandy, where the family anciently resided at Leme, a village in the department of l'Aisne, in the arrondisement of Vervins.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where the family anciently resided at Leme, a village in the department of l'Aisne, in the arrondisement of Vervins.
 By the 12th century the family name also moved south to Aquitaine and Languedoc.
 A branch was formed in Anjou at Poitiers.

 This web page shows only a small excerpt of our Lemay research.
 Another 205 words(15 lines of text) are included under the topic Early Lemay History in all our PDF Extended History products.